navigation

 U.S. Naval Air Station Brunswick, Maine.

-Training included navigation exercises, low flying, formation flying and combat tactics, the squadron briefly moving to US Naval Auxiliary Airfield Bar Harbour, Maine on June 5th for four days of Aerodrome Dummy Deck Landing (ADDL) training.
+Training included navigation exercises, low flying, formation flying and combat tactics; the squadron briefly moved to US Naval Auxiliary Airfield Bar Harbour, Maine, on June 5th for four days of Aerodrome Dummy Deck Landing (ADDL) training.
 There were very few accidents during the three months at Brunswick; the first occurred on May 6th when Sub-Lt.
-B Willman RNVR, while taxing with folded wings in Corsair JS715 his tailplane struck the mainplane stub of an adjacent aircraft.
+B Willman RNVR taxing with folded wings in Corsair JS715 his tailplane struck the mainplane stub of an adjacent aircraft.
 Four days later the same pilot retracted the undercarriage of Corsair JS667 while taxing.
 On May 15th Sub-Lt.
 H Colgate RNVR scraped his Port wing tip on the ground while landing on in Corsair JS665.
 Sub-Lt.
-MJ Rouse RNVR narrowly avoided a serious incident on June 1st while on a low flying exercise in Corsair JS665, the Starboard intercooler hit a tree but the aircraft manage to land on safely.
-Finally, on June 26th Corsair JS657 flown by Sub-Lt.
+MJ Rouse RNVR narrowly avoided a serious incident on June 1st while on a low-flying exercise in Corsair JS665.
+The Starboard intercooler hit a tree, but the aircraft managed to land safely.
+Finally, on June 26th, Corsair JS657 flown by Sub-Lt.
 H Colgate was tipped on its nose by the prop wash from another aircraft while taxying for take-off, causing the prop to peck the ground.

 RNAS Eglinton and the 10th Naval Fighter Wing